linux-nerd/gatsby-ap-blog/content/blog/2020-06-12-currency-converter-a-browser-extension.md

 # Test web extension

 The above extension can be run on both Chrome and Firefox.
 But, if you are working on a more complex extension there can be situations where its not cross browser compatible.
-There is an awesome [library](https://github.com/mozilla/webextension-polyfill), thanks to Mozilla.
+There is an awesome [webextension polyfill](https://github.com/mozilla/webextension-polyfill), thanks to Mozilla.

 ## Chrome